Max Perutz Fund

 For those in North America, you can donate tax-free via Cambridge in America.
 This is used for donations to the University of Cambridge and also for the LMB.

-When sending a donation please mark it explicitly for the LMB by giving your Affiliation as ‘MRC Laboratory of Molecular Biology’ and if asked where the gift should be designated for put ‘Donation to go to MRC Laboratory of Molecular Biology, Cambridge’
+When sending a donation please mark it explicitly for the LMB by giving your Affiliation as ‘MRC Laboratory of Molecular Biology Max Perutz Fund’ and if asked where the gift should be designated for put ‘Donation to go to the MRC Laboratory of Molecular Biology Max Perutz Fund, Cambridge’.

 Bequests